silaspe/maths/docs/rand.md

 .

 I hope you have a good Thursday!
-Also, it's NOT exam day.
+Also, it's NOT exam day and I'm about to go to class $1$ last time!